 Admittance is the reciprocal of impedance:

-Note the sign convention for : it’s opposite to the sign of reactance .
+Watch the sign convention for : it’s opposite to the sign of reactance .
 A capacitor has (capacitive reactance) but (capacitive susceptance); an inductor has but .
-This sign flip is a built-in feature of — taking the reciprocal of gives , which inverts the imaginary sign.
+The flip falls straight out of : the reciprocal of is , which inverts the imaginary sign.

 Why admittance and not just impedance

 Impedance is natural for series combinations: .
-Each branch’s impedance simply adds.
+Each branch’s impedance adds.

 Admittance is natural for parallel combinations: .
 Each branch’s admittance adds.

-When a circuit has many parallel branches — say, a noisy power line with many loads, or the input network of an amplifier — working in admittance is much cleaner than computing each , inverting, summing, and inverting again.
+When a circuit has many parallel branches (a noisy power line with many loads, or the input network of an amplifier), working in admittance is cleaner than computing each , inverting, summing, and inverting again.
 For mixed series-parallel networks, you switch between and at each level.

 Computation from